Nine electrical safety tips hunters should follow

 As various hunting seasons continue, please remember that electrical insulators, conductors and electrical equipment are NOT on the hunting season list.
 In order to stay safe and prevent unnecessary damages, it’s important you take certain measures and precautions while hunting.

-Hunters and other gun owners should not shoot near or toward power lines, power poles or substations.
+Hunters and other gun owners should not shoot near or toward overhead power lines, power poles or substations.
 A stray bullet can cause damage to equipment, could be deadly to the shooter and potentially interrupt electric service to large areas.

 Sometimes the damage isn’t noticed for several weeks or months, and is only discovered when an unexplained outage occurs.

-Landowners are also encouraged to remind those hunting on their property to be aware of power lines.
+Landowners are encouraged to remind those hunting on their property to be aware of power lines.

 We recognize the majority of hunters practice safe hunting and understand the potential hazards when discharging a firearm.
 We encourage experienced hunters who are familiar with the area to identify the locations of utility properties and electrical equipment to young or new hunters in their group to ensure they take the proper precautions.
 Enjoy the great outdoors.
 Just be sure to hunt only what’s in season.